sjawhar/circleci-orb-github-wiki/docs/Home.md

 ## Jobs
 ### build-and-push
-Populate sidebar files with page header links and push to wiki repo.
+Populate sidebar files with page header links, commit to wiki repo, and push.

 **Parameters**
 * `commit-user-name`: User name with which wiki changes should be commited.
 Default: `CircleCI`
 * `commit-user-email`: User email with which wiki changes should be commited
-* `dry-run`: Populate sidebars and commit to wiki repo, but don't push.
-Default: `false`
+* `push-wiki-repo`: Push to wiki repo after commit.
+Default: `true`
 * `sidebar-placeholder`: String in sidebar files to replace with page header links.
 Default: `{{SIDEBAR_POPULATE}}`
-* `ssh-key-env-var-name`: Name of the environment variable containing the fingerprint of the SSH key with push access to your repo.
-Default: `GITHUB_WIKI_SSH`
+* `ssh-key-fingerprint`: Fingerprint of the SSH key with push access to your repo.
 * `wiki-folder-path`: Path to directory containing wiki files.
 Default: `docs`

 ## Commands